 This is especially important when heading the ball, as looking away at the wrong moment can make a header far more uncomfortable than it needs to be.

 I wrote about this in more detail here if you want to know more about how to head the ball without it hurting.

 We have touched on this already, but the importance of maintaining your balance as you take a shot is critical.
 It can make a significant difference in the outcome of your attempt to score. [source]

 How well you are balanced will partly come down to your non-kicking leg and the use of your arms.

-Likewise, you don’t want your arms close in to your body as this restricts your ability to stabilize your body as you swing your foot at the ball.
-You want to aim to have your arms out to the sides and up around shoulder height.
+Likewise, you don’t want your arms close to your body, as this restricts your ability to stabilize your body as you swing your foot at the ball.
+Instead, you want to aim to have your arms out to the sides and up around shoulder height.

 10. Strike the Ball With the Laces of Your Shoe

 To get the most power and accuracy on your shot, you want to aim to strike the ball with the top or laces of your shoe.

 If you hit the ball with this part of your shoe, then you will be able to transfer the most amount of power from your leg into the ball.
 It also allows the ball to travel from your foot to the goal as quickly as possible.